-We evaluate the DNNs trained in the standard manner, ie. using backpropagation with the labeled datasets as described previously.
+We evaluate the DNNs trained in the standard manner, ie. using backpropagation with the labeled datasets as described previously, to predict insideness for every pixel.

 Intra-dataset Evaluation.
-In Fig.3b and c we show per pixel and per image accuracy for the networks trained on the same Polar dataset that are being tested.
+In Fig.2b and c we show per pixel and per image accuracy for the networks trained on the same Polar dataset that are being tested.
 Dilated, 2-LSTM and UNet achieve a testing accuracy very close to 100%, but Ray-int. and 1-LSTM perform much worse.
-Training accuracy of Ray-int. and 1-LSTM is the same as their testing accuracy (Fig. I.6a and b).
-This indicates an optimization problem similar to the cases reported by [36], as both Ray-int. and 1-LSTM are complex enough to generalize.
+Training accuracy of Ray-int. and 1-LSTM is the same as their testing accuracy (Fig. H.7a and b).
+This indicates an optimization problem similar to the cases reported by [29], as both Ray-int. and 1-LSTM are complex enough to generalize.
 It is an open question to understand why backpropagation performs so differently in each of these architectures that can all generalize in theory.
 Finally, note that the per pixel accuracy is in most cases very high, and from now on, we only report the per image accuracy.